the 2025 guide made by locals for

-Want to visit Transylvania in 2024?
+Want to discover Transylvania in 2025?
 Great idea!
 In this travel guide, we'll tell you why this region is so famous, what are the best places to visit, things to do, and famous tourist attractions so you can plan an amazing holiday here!

 You probably heard Transylvania is a place somewhere in Eastern Europe (actually part of Romania!) supposedly beautiful, mysterious and where (legends of) vampires come from, hidden in menacing medieval castles.
 In fact, the region is so shrouded in mystery and legend, that some people are not even sure if Transylvania is a real place or not.